ices-tools-prod/WKREBUILD_toolset/README.md

 ## Running the code

-Once the repository has been cloned, only two steps are necessary to test run the example code, once `icesTAF` has been loaded
+Once the repository has been cloned, only two steps are necessary to test run the example code, once `icesTAF` has been loaded:

 ```r
 library(icesTAF)